 Related Post You May Also Like: Want to Help Your Child Have Fewer Hard Times?

-An Appropriate & Empathetic Response To Intense Emotions
+An Genuine & Empathetic Response To Your Strong Willed Child

 So here’s the thing.
 When your child is that angry, your response needs to be intense.
-Your response has to be intense, or it won’t register.
-And while being angry and yelling are intense emotions that is definitely not what I’m talking about here.
+Your response has to be intense, or it won’t grab their attention.
+And while being angry and yelling are intense emotions they are definitely not what I’m talking about here.

 When you can reflect your child’s emotions back to them with the same intensity that they are displaying, and remain empathetic and respectful, it’s the perfect response!

-Since matching the intensity of your child’s anger with your intense anger typically just creates an explosion, you’ve got to match it with something equally intense – although not angry.
+Since matching the intensity of your child’s anger with your intense anger typically just creates an explosion, you’ve got to match it with something equally intense, but try the opposite of angry.
 Other than anger, what emotions are intense?
 Love?
 Empathy?
 Humor?
 How could I use these?
 I decided to match the intensity of his anger with the intensity of my love and empathy!

 Here’s another great example.
 My son was unhappy about having to do something before his brother.
 It seemed really unfair to him and he got angry.
 (It was before breakfast, so there might have also been a touch of hangry…) “Why do I ALWAYS have to go first?
 He NEVER goes first…ever!
 It’s alway me first.
 I’m not doing it.
 I’m not going first!”

 So I adopted his tone and level of frustration and reflected back to him “I HATE always having to go first, too!
 It’s the worst, isn’t it??
-And it’s doubly unfair when the other person NEVER has to go first.
 I wouldn’t want to go first AGAIN either!!!!”
 Just that moment of reflecting back his feelings, with matching intensity, allows him to feel heard long enough to come out of his anger so that we could move forward.
+And then, for extra credit, I added in an extra to help him identify the true cause of distress.
+“You know, when I go first, sometimes I worry if I will do a good job.
+It helps me to watch a couple people go before me.
+Have you ever felt that way?”

 Sometimes matching the intensity of their frustration or anger can be tough without getting angry yourself.
 I’ve put together some great alternatives for you – so that you can match your child’s intensity with positive emotions.
 Sign up and I’ll send you a free “Intense But Not Angry” printable which is a super simple reference for emotions that you can quickly and easily turn to when your child is frustrated or angry that will prevent the anger from escalating.